BestTimesToVisit.com Logo

 nature

 Greet the day from the Belvedere Lookout, where the jagged peaks of Mount Rotui pierce the sky as the sun paints the lagoon in hues of orange and pink.
-Arrive before dawn to witness this magical transformation in quiet contemplation, and bring a thermos of local coffee to savor the moment.
+Arrive before dawn to witness this magical transformation, and consider packing a small picnic to savor the quiet beauty before the island awakens.

 Best time: April-October